carob-data/yuri/README.md

 # yuri

-An *R* package to download data associated with a URI.
+An *R* package to download research data from a repository, using an URI.
+Repositories supported include those based on the Harvard Dataverse, CKAN, and the Dryad, and Zenodo repositories

 You can install the package with:

 ```
-remotes::install_github("reagro/yuri")
+remotes::install_github("carob-data/yuri")
 ```